farirpgs/fari-games/public/documents/fari-rpgs/hopes-and-dreams-srd.md

 To decide which action your character is `SKILLED` at, you first choose a `KIT`.

-KITS are character presets that come with pre-selected `ACTIONS` and special `ABILITIES` that you can use to make powerful stunts.
+`KITS` are character presets that come with `2 SKILLED ACTIONS` and special `ABILITIES` that you can use to make powerful stunts.

-Characters are skilled in 3 actions in total.
-The first 2 are determined by your KIT, and the last one is left for you to decide when you're creating your character.
+Characters are skilled in `3 ACTIONS` in total.
+Your `KIT` is `SKILLED in 2`, but you get to decide what is the last action your character is skilled at.

 ## Hopes